420 Divided By 10

 Division plays a fundamental role in numerous mathematical concepts:

 • Fractions: A fraction represents a division problem.
-For example, 420/10 is equivalent to the fraction 42/1, which simplifies to 42.
+To give you an idea, 420/10 is equivalent to the fraction 42/1, which simplifies to 42.

 • Algebra: Algebraic expressions often involve division.
 Solving equations frequently requires dividing both sides of the equation by a common factor.